jonnonz1/nz-statute-book/acts/public/1949/forests-act-1949.md

 ### 67S Forfeiture of seized indigenous timber
 (1)
-(2) If satisfied that any indigenous timber seized under this Part may perish, rot, or spoil, the Secretary may arrange for its sale (at a price that is reasonable in the circumstances) in any manner, the Secretary thinks fit.
+(2) If satisfied that any indigenous timber seized under this Part may perish, rot, or spoil, the Secretary may arrange for its sale (at a price that is reasonable in the circumstances) in any manner the Secretary thinks fit.
 (3)
 (4)
 (5)